aungthura62547/aungthura62547/README.md

-- 👋 Hi, I’m atr
+- 👋 Hi, I’m Aung Thura
-- 👀 I’m interested in Network Automation
+- 👀 I’m interested in Networking and Cybersecurity
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning the Cybersecurity.
-- 💞️ I’m looking to collaborate on Network Automation
 - 📫 How to reach me [...](https://www.linkedin.com/in/aung-thura-019a2869/)

 <!---